costajob/app-servers/README.md

 I find it an enjoyable language, although i start missing serious support for parallelism, a hot topic on the uprising multi CPUs era.

 ### Python
-[Python](https://www.python.org/) 3.4 comes pre-installed on Ubuntu.
+[Python](https://www.python.org/) 2.7 and 3.4 come pre-installed on Ubuntu.
 I included Python just to see how it compares versus Ruby.
 I never had the urge to learn Python, the same way pythonians do not learn Ruby.

 ### Elixir